 In the underlying decision, the Seventh Circuit considered an Indiana policy which presumptively included the male spouse of a woman who gives birth on the child’s birth certificate but refused to include the female spouse of a woman who gives birth on the birth certificate absent adoption.
 Consequently, same-sex married couples and their children were denied benefits on an equal basis as opposite-sex spouses and their children, which as the Seventh Circuit held, is unconstitutional under Obergefell and Pavan.

 In requesting a grant of certiorari, the State argued that its birth certificate regime is distinguishable from Obergefell and Pavan because it only listed a child’s biological parents on the birth certificate and had not created a marital benefit for opposite-sex couples.
 In opposing the State’s petition, Ropes & Gray argued that, in reality, Indiana law permits the male spouse of a woman who gives birth to be listed on the child’s birth certificate regardless of whether the man was the child’s biological parent, and, as a result, Indiana was required to afford the same treatment to the female spouse of a woman who gives birth.

-Appellate & Supreme Court partner Douglas Hallward-Driemeier led the Ropes & Gray team, which also included litigation & enforcement associates Joshua Goldstein, Daniel Yanofsky, and Luke Riley, and legal services manager Sophia Antzoulatos.
+Appellate & Supreme Court partner Douglas Hallward-Driemeier led the Ropes & Gray team, which also included litigation & enforcement associates Daniel Yanofsky and Luke Riley, and legal services manager Sophia Antzoulatos.